Open Air Theatre

 The buildings are clad in a band of dark stained larch at the base, with a crown of textured cladding above.
 The details were developed to reinforce the magic of the setting in which the trees, plants and sky surround the visitor.
 They help to blur the distinction between building and landscape while creating a natural extension to the existing buildings along the edge of the site.

 The new building has been constructed from a prefabricated cross laminated timber panel system.
+A total of 130m3 of solid timber was used in the walls, floors and roof of the building which equates to 95 tonnes of CO2 which will be stored in the structure over its lifetime.
 This lightweight structure erected in just a few day (during the winter season when the Theatre was closed) and required relatively small foundations – minimising the impact on tree roots.

 The studio is the second of our projects at the theatre and was constructed in just 7 months by main contractor GPF Lewis.
 In 2016 Reed Watts completed a new dry store, a cover to the scenery dock and new landscape connections to the bar area.